Graduate program

 - Mechanical/Mechatronics Engineering

-- Or a related technical discipline
+- Or a related discipline

 To work at Saab you must comply with defence industry security requirements (i.e. you will be an Australian citizen and able to meet eligibility requirements).